Mittagudipadu

 Mittagudipadu is a village in Palnadu district of the Indian state of Andhra Pradesh.
 It is located in Rentachintala mandal of Gurazala revenue division.

 Etymology

 The name Mittagudipadu is said to have originated from Metta(Old), Gudi(Temple).
 The village is named due to the reason of very Olden Temples.

 Geography and climate

-Mittagudipadu is located near latitude 16.55 N and longitude 79.55 E. The village lies in the Krishna riverplains, having an elevation of 130 m above sea level.
+Mittagudipadu is located near latitude 16.55 N and longitude 79.55 E. The village lies in the Krishna River plains, having an elevation of 130 m above sea level.
 The nearest large water body is the Nagarjuna Sagar lake, about 25 km west of Rentachintala.

 Mittagudipadu has a Tropical wet and dry climate.
 The highest temperatures are experienced in the month of May, when the summer season is at its peak.
 The maximum temperature averages more than 40 degrees, occasionally reaching as high as 45 degrees.
 The highest temperature ever recorded is 52 degrees Celsius in 2012.
 Winters are pleasant, with occasional spells of rain from the northwest monsoon.